happyDemon/vue-echo/README.md

 #### Subscribing to channels

-Laravel echo allows you to subscribe to; normal, private and presence channels.
+Laravel Echo allows you to subscribe to: normal, private and presence channels.

-In the example above we subscribed to a standard channel.
+In the example above, we subscribed to a standard channel.

 ##### Private channel
-If you would like to subscribe to private channel instead, prefix your channel name with `private:`
+If you would like to subscribe to a private channel instead, prefix your channel name with `private:`

 ```js
 var vm = new Vue({